 Butter - Unsalted, I keep frozen unsalted butter for baking.

 Vanilla Paste - If you don't have vanilla paste, substitute vanilla extract 1:1.

 Sweetened Condensed Milk - Eagle brand is the most well known but the store brand works just as good.

 - Lightly coat a small baking dish (5 x7) with cooking spray and line with parchment paper so it hangs over the two long sides.

 - In a small microwave bowl heat the peanut butter for about 20-30 seconds and stir in the butter.
 Stir until butter is thoroughly mixed in.

 - In a medium saucepan combine the chocolate chips, chocolate chunks and condensed milk.

-- Stir constantly over medium-low heat until the chocolate is melted and smooth, about 3-4 minutes.
+- Over medium-low heat stir constantly until the chocolate is melted and smooth, about 3-4 minutes.

 - Stir in the vanilla paste.

 - Stir in the creamy peanut butter and mix well.

 - Pour fudge into the prepared baking dish and let cool until set.
 Tap down the pan so the fudge spreads out evenly.